initialed85/motion-cctv/README.md

 ### How to integrate with it

 Presently, the script `event_parser.py` looks at the contents of `target_dir` and knits a picture together in HTML form.

+There are no unit tests.
+(I know, I know!)